r-spatialecology/landscapemetrics/README.md

 following Software note, substituting the version of the application that you used for ‘version 0’:

-> Hesselbarth, M.H.K., Sciaini, M., With, K.A., Wiegand, K., Nowosad, J.
+*Hesselbarth, M.H.K., Sciaini, M., With, K.A., Wiegand, K., Nowosad, J.
-> 2019. landscapemetrics: an open-source R tool to calculate landscape
-> metrics. - Ecography 42:1648-1657 (ver.
-0).
+2019. landscapemetrics: an open-source R tool to calculate landscape metrics. - Ecography 42:1648-1657 (ver.
+0).*

 For more information see [Publication record](https://r-spatialecology.github.io/landscapemetrics/articles/articles/publication_record.html)